ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 the opposite relationship we observed at 1 million rows in the evaluation of the original implementation section.
 Second, the warm/cold difference is less than 5% for both queries Evicting the entire index directory from OS page cache changes total query time by only a few hundred milliseconds.
-This might be evidence that the LRU cache is absorbing a vast majority vocabulary lookups before they reach disk, even on a cold first run.
+This might be evidence that the `IdCache` is absorbing a vast majority vocabulary lookups before they reach disk, even on a cold first run.

 **Flame graph analysis**.